Make brand conversations part of everyday life

 In each of these examples, messaging is a quick, easy, and seamless way for consumers to engage with you, regardless of the step on the customer journey.
 It allows businesses to transform the customer relationship from being unidirectional to being bidirectional.
 Enabling consumers to participate in a two-way conversation using the tool they’re most comfortable with makes communication more engaging and enriches the experience.

-2. Messaging accelerates engagement irrespective of where your customers are
+2. Messaging accelerates engagement irrespective of geography

-More than anything else, customers want you to recognize time is now their most valuable commodity.
+More than anything else, customers want you to recognize that time is now their most valuable commodity.
 They don’t want to be placed in a queue and have to wait on the line to speak to an agent unless it’s vital.
 They don’t want to hear a message telling them to call back at another time when the office is open.
 Messaging eliminates all of these issues and lets the conversation begin.

 Traditionally email and phone have been the go-to channels for customer service, but they’re increasingly perceived as slow, asynchronous or overly formal.
 Combining messaging with existing channels helps reduce both inbound and outbound interactions.
 And, as businesses get to grips with how messaging can accelerate and increase customer engagement while serving as either a personal connection or as part of an automated solution, they can start to take full advantage of rich communications services or even bots.